JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 *Jameson Nash et al.*

 In 1.9 the TTFX (Time To First X, the time it takes for the result to be available the first time a function is called) was heavily improved by allowing package authors to enable saving of native code during precompilation.
-In 1.10, as a follow up, significant work was put into the performance of the loading of packages.
+In 1.10, as a follow-up, significant work was put into the performance of the loading of packages.

-A lot of this work was driven by profiling and improving the load time of [OmniPackage.jl](https://github.com/JuliaComputing/OmniPackage.jl) which is an artificial "mega package" which only purpose is to depend on and load a lot of dependencies.
+A lot of this work was driven by profiling and improving the load time of [OmniPackage.jl](https://github.com/JuliaComputing/OmniPackage.jl) which is an artificial "mega package" whose only purpose is to depend on and load a lot of dependencies.
 In total, OmniPackage.jl ends up loading about 650 packages, many of them of significant size.

 Among many other things
 - Improvement to the type system that caused it to scale better as the number of methods and types got large.